trustathsh/ironvas/README.md

 ironvas
 =======
-ironvas is a *highly experimental* integration of Open Vulnerability Assessment System ([OpenVAS] [1]) into a MAP-Infrastructure.
-The integration aims to share security related informations (vulnerabilities detected by OpenVAS) with other network components in the [TNC architecture] [2] via IF-MAP.
+ironvas is a *highly experimental* integration of Open Vulnerability Assessment System ([OpenVAS] [1]) into a MAP-Infrastructure and the CLEARER project Infrastructure [CLEARER Project][2].
+The integration aims to share security related informations (vulnerabilities detected by OpenVAS) with other network components in the [TNC architecture] [3] via IF-MAP and CLEARER.
+Currently this version only works with in CLEARER defined event pojos.

 [![Build Status](https://travis-ci.org/trustathsh/ironvas.png)](https://travis-ci.org/trustathsh/ironvas)